learning-zone/javascript-basics/README.md

 #### Q. ***What is the drawback of declaring methods directly in JavaScript objects?***

 One of the drawback of declaring methods directly in JavaScript objects is that they are very memory inefficient.
 When you do that, a new copy of the method is created for each instance of an object.
-Let's see it on example:
+Let us see it on example:

 ```javascript
 var Employee = function (name, company, salary) {